umair12x/brainic/README.md

 bun install
 ```

-## Run the App
+## Run the app

+Start Expo:

 ```bash
 npm run start
 ```

-Then choose one:

-- `a` for Android emulator
-- `i` for iOS simulator (macOS)
-- Scan QR code with Expo Go
+Then open the app on Android, iOS, or Expo Go.

-You can also run directly:
+You can also run:

 ```bash
 npm run android